halinakryvanos/SocialBuzz/README.md

 + Extraction of sample data sets
 + Merging of sample data set tables
 + Analysis of sample data sets with visualizations
-+ Full documentation of the process that we can guide them throw
++ Full documentation of the process that we can guide them through

 ## Data Analysis and Visualization